1 - 8 God True, Every Man False

 V5-6.
 God’s righteous acts are confirmed by our unrighteous acts.
 Nothing can refute this.
 A way of life that doesn’t respect God must bring God’s wrath upon that life.
 God cannot act in any other way.
 He is obligated to do so because He is holy and righteous.
 He cannot overlook His holy and righteous character as we sometimes do.

 When God observes everything in this world, He cannot act as if nothing is wrong.
 He must execute judgment over this world.
-He hasn’t executed this judgment yet because He is patient.
+He has not executed this judgment yet because He is patient.
 He is “not wishing for any to perish but for all to come to repentance” (2Pet 3:9).
 Yet a time will come when He will have to judge.
 His patience has an end.
 Then righteousness will take its course and wrath will be executed: the punishment must come.
 Denying this only indicates that one doesn’t take God seriously.

 V7-8.
 Another way that some do not take God seriously is when they misuse God’s righteous dealings.
 They say, ‘If I lie, it increases the truth of God.
 With my evil walk, I only contribute to His glory because this makes the sacrifice of Christ worth even more.
 Isn’t this pleasing to God?
 In fact I deserve a reward, so why should I be judged as a sinner?’
 They reason: “Let us do evil things that good may come.”